chakrabar/chakrabar.github.io/_posts/articles/2018-01-14-porting-aspnet-apps-to-aspnet-core-2.0.md

 }
 ```

-* Understand that `Configuration.GetConnectionString("ConnStrName")` methods used to get connection string, is nothing but shorthand for `GetSection("ConnectionStrings")["ConnStrName"]`
+* Understand that 'Configuration.GetConnectionString("ConnStrName")' methods used to get connection string, is nothing but shorthand for 'GetSection("ConnectionStrings")["ConnStrName"]'

 #### [6] Environments